rmkemker/RIT-18/README.md

 The dataset contain pixel-wise annotations for both the training and validation folds.
 Both sets of labels can be used to train a classifier.
 It is separated as a rough per-class split, but the validation fold does not contain the black and white wooden targets.
 This is because we want to evaluate our model's ability to perform low-shot learning.

 The goal is to have the test labels available on the IEEE GRSS server.
+Until then, you can e-mail me your test predictions using the following format:

+* Same spatial dimensions as the test image (12,446 x 7,654)
+* uint8 datatype (smaller file)
+* Either .mat (MATLAB) or .npy (Python) file format
+* Compressed (so you don't kill my e-mail account)

-Until then, send me your prediction map of the test image (same spatial dimensions as the test image) in either .npy (Python) or .mat (MATLAB) format.
-I will use your predicitions on the evaluate_rit18.py I provided here and send you the output file.
+I will use your predicitions on the evaluate_rit18.py script that I provided here and send you the output file.
+I will not score the area outside of the mask, but the background pixels ("class 0") will be scored.
 As soon as I get this up on the evaluation server, then the user will be able to do all of this themselves.

 ## Contact